 Attention: Your original emulator data won’t be transferred to the new LDPlayer instance.

 If this is not your first time to run LDPlayer, the loading failure may be caused by the incompatibility between LDPlayer and the software on your computer including Graphics Driver, Virtual Technology, antivirus software and so on.
-This time, you can try the following methods to fix the loading failure.
+In such situation, you can try the following methods to fix the problem.

-1. Check Whether VT is Enabled on Your Computer.
+Check Whether VT is Enabled on Your Computer

 VT is a very essential part that can make better use of the resources of the CPU on your computer to boost the performance of emulator.
 If the VT is disabled on your system, you can open it to solve the loading failure issue.
 You can learn more details about VT from this article：How to enable VT (Virtualization Technology).